Julieta7312/Remittances_and_Higher_Education_Research/README.md

-This is a public repository to upload the Python source code as well as the data used for my research paper named 'The Role of Remittances and Youth Unemployment Rates in University Enrollment: Evidence from Post-Soviet States'.
+This is a public repository to upload the Python source code as well as the data used in my research paper 'The Role of Remittances and Youth Unemployment Rates in University Enrollment: Evidence from Post-Soviet States'.